dask/dask-jobqueue/docs/source/examples.rst

 Keyword arguments can be passed through to dask-workers.
 An example of such an argument is for the specification of abstract resources, described `here
 <http://distributed.dask.org/en/latest/resources.html>`_.
-This might be to
+This could be used
-specify special hardware availibility that the scheduler is not aware of, for example GPUs.
-Below, an arbitrary resource "foo" is specified.
-Notice that the ``extra`` keyword is used to pass through these arguments to the dask-workers.
+to specify special hardware availibility that the scheduler is not aware of, for example GPUs.
+Below, the arbitrary resources "ssdGB" and "GPU" are specified.
+Notice that the ``extra`` keyword is used to pass through arguments to the dask-workers.

 .. code-block:: python

     from dask_jobqueue import SLURMCluster
     from distributed import Client